pjscruggs/slogcp/README.md

 ## HTTP and gRPC Middleware

 slogcp provides ready-to-use middleware for HTTP servers and gRPC services.
+The HTTP helpers live in the `slogcphttp` package (`github.com/pjscruggs/slogcp/slogcphttp`) and the gRPC interceptors live in the `slogcpgrpc` package (`github.com/pjscruggs/slogcp/slogcpgrpc`).

 ### HTTP Example (Server)